1

 The Follow-Up Project model involves hospital staff screening people who are preparing to leave an inpatient or emergency department for suicide risk, referring them to and encouraging them to participate in the program, and conducting a “warm handoff” to hotline clinicians over the phone.
 Once hotline staff have an individual’s consent and contact information, they will reach out to them multiple times within the first 24 to 48 hours after discharge, and then on a regular basis (typically weekly) for a month or longer as needed.

-Follow Up Specialists offer support through safety assessment, harm reduction, resource linkage and collaborative goal setting.
+Follow-up specialists offer support through safety assessment, harm reduction, resource linkage, and collaborative goal setting.
 Services are caring, non-demand, and accessible 24/7/365.

 #FFFFFF

-Who provides follow up?
+Who provides follow-up?

-Rocky Mountain Crisis Partners comes equipped with multiple kinds of follow up specialists, ensuring that your clients are placed into trained, caring hands.
-Follow Up Specialists have varying areas of expertise, such as clinical based support, peer based support, clinical opiate specific support, and veteran peer support.
+Rocky Mountain Crisis Partners comes equipped with multiple kinds of follow-up specialists, ensuring that your clients are placed into trained, caring hands.
+Follow Up Specialists have varying areas of expertise, such as clinical-based support, peer-based support, clinical opiate specific support, and veteran peer support.

 All specialists have graduated with a Bachelors or Masters.
 In addition, they complete 4 weeks of crisis training targeting suicidal ideation, self-harm, and substance use.
 Specialists also undergo ongoing training throughout their tenure at Rocky Mountain Crisis Partners.